Sixth Form Bursary at KGGS

 KGGS have decided on three key groups who are eligible for a bursary award:

-Group 1 – Students who have qualified for Free School Meals in year 7-11.
+Group 1 – Students who are in receipt of Free School Meals.
 For these students, prior documentation and evidence will be used to evidence eligibility and no evidence with the application is required.

 Group 3- Students in exceptional circumstances.
 Examples of exceptional circumstances may include a student’s role as a care-giver for relatives, or if a student is in a family where there are a lot of other children.
 In this case the threshold of £30,000 may be increased to take account of the additional financial burden on the family.